-If you are an investor or preparing to venture into stocks, bonds, real estate, or other forms of capital assets, you must be aware of the tax charge on capital gains.
+If you are an investor or preparing to venture into stocks, bonds, cryptocurrency, real estate, or other forms of capital assets, you must be aware of the tax charge on capital gains.
 Capital gains are profits garnered from capital assets.
 When you sell capital assets at an amount higher than the purchase price, then you'll have a capital gain.
 Capital gains are subject to tax be it long-term or short-term.

 It's not uncommon for some investors to deliberately prolong the period they'll hold their asset for -- either for a short while or a long period.
 For many, capital gain is one of the incomes which gets a favorable tax charge, however, this depends on the type of capital gain tax rate.
 A short-term capital gain will get a higher tax rate compared to a long-term.